Off grid living in Newfoundland and Labrador ( The Rock )

 Living off the grid in Newfoundland and Labrador is legal, and in a lot of communities, it is a way of life.
 Due to the low population density, there are only a few schools in this province and most of them are in the largest cities.
 You also have the possibility to homeschool your children and a lot of people who live in remote areas homeschool their children, just make sure you follow the local homeschooling laws.

 The road access in Newfoundland and Labrador is not the best, this state has few roads and a lot of them can not be used during the wintertime.
-You will have no problems with road access near the bigger cities but there are a lot of smaller communities which have no road access at all, and flights to these places can get expensive especially during the wintertime.
+You will have no problems with road access near the bigger cities but there are a lot of smaller communities that have no road access at all, and flights to these places can get expensive, especially during the wintertime.

 The price of land and property is almost the same as in Ontario.
-Due to the low population density, there is not a lot of demand for new housing, although occasionally new housing complexes are built in the bigger cities, these tend to be more expensive.
+Due to the low population density, there is not a lot of demand for new housing, although occasionally new housing complexes are built in the bigger cities, and these tend to be more expensive.

 The cost of living in Newfoundland and Labrador is higher than the national average, most of the population is concentrated in a few cities where when it comes to basic needs there are not a lot of companies competing.
-You might think that in remote areas and smaller communities the cost of living will be lower, the truth is that the cost of living in these areas is even higher, mostly due to the lack of road access and because everything has to be flown in.
+You might think that in remote areas and smaller communities, the cost of living will be lower, but the truth is that the cost of living in these areas is even higher, mostly due to the lack of road access and because everything has to be flown in.

 The unemployment rate in Newfoundland and Labrador is 12.4%, and this number is getting higher every year, there are not a lot of industries where people can work.
 The minimum wage is $11.65, although there is a big push for increasing the minimum wage.
 The biggest industries are commercial fishing, agriculture, mining, manufacturing, transportation, and even tourism.